jrp244/startup/README.md

 WebSocket deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.
+For this deliverable I used webSocket to update the pokemon team on the frontend in realtime.

     Backend listens for WebSocket connection - done!
     Frontend makes WebSocket connection - done!
     Data sent over WebSocket connection - done!
-    WebSocket data displayed - All user votes display in realtime.
-I'm really proud that this is working.
-Way cool!
+    WebSocket data displayed - All user pokemon teams are displayed in real time.

 React deliverable

-For this deliverable I converted the application over to use Vue.
-I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.
+For this deliverable I converted the application over to use React.
+I used vite like the simon-react dliverable does.

     Bundled and transpiled - done!
-    Components - Login, voting list, vote are all components.
+    Components - Login, pokemon list, and pokemon teams are all components.
-    Router - Routing between login and voting components.
+    Router - Routing between login and pokemon team creation components.
-    Hooks - Vue uses class properties instead of UseState to track changes in vote state.
+    Hooks - Used UseState to track changes in pokemon teams.